 Cuba (and elsewhere) – Rum

 Rum is produced by a host of Caribbean islands and at least ten Latin American countries.
 And thanks to years of research we can safely say that Guyana makes the best!
 However, Cuba produces some of the most recognized brands of rum in the world including the ubiquitous Havana Club.
-And it is also responsible for two of the most popular rum cocktails, the mojito and the daiquiri.
+And it is also responsible for two of the most popular rum cocktails, the mojito, and the daiquiri.
 And what better place to sample these classic cocktails than in the bars made famous by Ernest Hemingway?
 He supposedly favoured “mi mojito en La Bodeguita; mi daiquiri en El Floridita” – and who are we to argue with Hemingway!
 Check out these famous haunts whilst in Havana.
 Better yet, book a tour of the Havana Club distillery for the full rum appreciation experience!

 Mexico – Mezcal

 We probably surprised you here, didn’t we?
-But while we most commonly think of tequila as Mexico’s national spirit, it is actually mezcal which we should talk about.
+But while we most commonly think of tequila as Mexico’s national spirit, it is actually mezcal that we should talk about.
 Mezcal refers to a distilled alcoholic beverage made from any type of agave.
 And so, in fact, tequila is a type of mezcal!
-However, in reality there are more differences than similarities between tequila and other types of mezcal.
+However, in reality, there are more differences than similarities between tequila and other types of mezcal.
 Firstly, they are made from different species of agave.
 Secondly, they are produced in different regions.
 And most importantly, they are distilled differently.
-Mezcal producers use in-ground fire pits filled with wood and charcoal, which is what give the spirit its unique, smoky flavour.
+Mezcal producers use in-ground fire pits filled with wood and charcoal, which is what gives the spirit its unique, smoky flavour.
 Visit a local distillery in Oaxaca, where around 90% of all the world’s mezcal is produced.
 This is an excellent starting point in understanding Mexico’s national spirit!

 Bolivia – Alcohol Potable

 Now this is one we don’t recommend trying!
 And in fact, it would be a stretch to call this Bolivia’s national drink.
 However, the utilitarian ‘drinkable alcohol’ is worthy of a mention – even if it is simply a cautionary tale!
 Alcohol potable is distilled from potatoes and at 96% pure would do a serviceable job of cleaning your bathroom.
-In Bolivia it is either mixed with fruit juice, or for the truly reckless, drunk straight in shots.
+In Bolivia, it is either mixed with fruit juice or for the truly reckless, drunk straight-in shots.
 The Ceibo brand even advertises its ‘buen gusto’ (good flavour) on the label.
 Avoid at all costs.

 Chile & Peru – Pisco